 To help someone you know who you think may have a substance use problem, you first need to get them screened.
 Your best bet is to talk to your own physician or employee assistance professional about referring you to someone who can help, such as a licensed substance abuse counselor or family therapist.

-Formal treatment takes many forms, and no one type of treatment is best for everyone.
+Formal treatment takes many forms and no one type of treatment is best for everyone.
 There are many roads to recovery.

 You may think that you need to choose just the right program for your family member and if you don’t, treatment will fail.
-But experts believe that any of a number of programs can lead to success – if the person is willing to accept help from others and invest energy in working on recovery.
+But experts believe that any number of programs can lead to success – if the person is willing to accept help from others and invest energy in working on recovery.
 A physician or another health care professional can also help you choose where someone should go for treatment.

 Does your loved one have any of the following symptoms?
 If so, call 911 or other emergency services immediately.

 Any more questions?
 Please visit our Helpline to learn more and get one-on-one help.